 The 9 days represent the 9 months of pregnancy and the last night represents Mary and Joseph's search for lodging in Bethlehem.
-The original lights were bonfires and today's family traditions continue as holiday lights on rooftops, walls, sidewalks and driveways of individual homes, to guide travelers (our guests) to their destination.
+The original lights were bonfires and today's family traditions continue as holiday lights on rooftops, walls, sidewalks and driveways of individual homes, to guide travelers (or guests) to their destination.

-Luminarias a Southwest Holiday Tradition
+A Southwest Holiday Tradition

 There are many variations of this holiday tradition — people may play a part, like an expectant mother riding a real donkey, children may carry poinsettias, musicians may be part of the procession and Christmas carols will be sung.
 In some homes and towns, the holiday tradition has the procession leading to a star-shaped pinata with fruit and candy hidden inside.

 The most common type of luminarias (also called farolitos, the Spanish word for little lanterns) are brown paper bags filled with sand for stability and a tealight candle.
-As luminarias have gained popularity as a holiday tradition, more products have made it to market and they've expanded beyond Christmas — you can also get bags for Halloween, July 4th and almost any outdoor event.
+As luminarias have gained popularity as a holiday tradition, more products have made it to market and they've expanded beyond Christmas.
+You can also get bags for Halloween, July 4th and almost any outdoor event.